 You must have successfully completed secondary schooling to at least year 12, including:

-    If English or Māori is not your first language you are required to have an Academic IELTS score of 5.5 with no less than 5.0 in each band.
-For more details, please read about our English Language Requirements.
+If English or Māori is not your first language you need an Academic IELTS score of 5.5 with no less than 5.0 in each band.
+For more details read about our English language requirements.

 COMP400 Foundation Programming (15 points)

 COMP401 Foundation Problem Solving (15 points)